Gina Haspel confirmed as first female director of CIA

-After a protracted confirmation battle that resurrected a raw, nation-wide debate about the agency's post-9/11 use of enhanced interrogation techniques – thought by many to have constituted torture – Gina Haspel will officially become director of the Central Intelligence Agency.
+After a protracted confirmation battle that resurrected a raw, nationwide debate about the agency's post-9/11 use of enhanced interrogation techniques -- thought by many to have constituted torture -- Gina Haspel will officially become director of the Central Intelligence Agency.
 She is the first operations officer in more than five decades – and the first-ever woman – to be named to the role.
 On Thursday, the Senate voted, 54-45, to confirm Haspel, one day after the Senate Intelligence Committee, in a 10-5 vote, reported her nomination favorably.
-Overall, 6 Democrats voted in support of her candidacy; two Republicans, Sens.
+Overall, six Democrats voted in support of her candidacy; two Republicans, Sens.
 Flake and Paul opposed it.

 President Trump nominated Haspel to the post in March, in a tweet, while announcing that her predecessor, former CIA director Mike Pompeo, was being tapped to lead the State Department.

-Much of Haspel's thirty-year career at CIA was spent in the clandestine service, and remains classified.
-Her reported oversight, in 2002, of a secret "black site" in Thailand – where detainees were subjected to enhanced interrogation techniques, including waterboarding – generated widespread controversy and ardent condemnation from civil rights groups.
-Her involvement in ordering the destruction, in 2005, of 92 videotapes – some of which documented the interrogations – while serving as chief of staff to then-Director of the clandestine service Jose Rodriguez was also roundly criticized.
+Much of Haspel's 30-year career at CIA was spent in the clandestine service, and remains classified.
+Her reported oversight, in 2002, of a secret "black site" in Thailand -- where detainees were subjected to enhanced interrogation techniques, including waterboarding -- generated widespread controversy and ardent condemnation from civil rights groups.
+Her involvement in ordering the destruction, in 2005, of 92 videotapes – some of which documented the interrogations -- while serving as chief of staff to then-Director of the clandestine service Jose Rodriguez was also roundly criticized.

 Among those opposed was Sen. John McCain, R-Arizona, who survived years of torture as a POW in Vietnam, and who, as he undergoes treatment for brain cancer, was not present for the floor vote.
 Last week McCain issued a powerful statement opposing Haspel's candidacy, calling her role in overseeing the use of torture by Americans "disturbing."